Lincoln Memorial: Interior

-Below the memorial is an undercroft.
-Due to water seeping through the calcium carbonate within the marble, over time stalactites and stalagmites have formed within it.
-During construction, graffiti was scrawled on it by workers, and is considered historical by the National Park Service.
-During the 1970s and 1980s, there were regular tours of the undercroft.
-The tours stopped abruptly in 1989 after a visitor noticed asbestos and notified the Service.
-For the memorial's centennial in 2022, the undercroft is planned to be open to visitors following a rehabilitation project funded by David Rubenstein.

 Statue

 Lying between the north and south chambers of the open-air Memorial is the central hall, which contains the large solitary figure of Abraham Lincoln sitting in contemplation.
 Its sculptor, Daniel Chester French, supervised the six Piccirilli brothers (Ferruccio, Attilio, Furio, Masaniello, Orazio, and Getulio) in its construction, and it took four years to complete.

 The 175 ST statue, carved from Georgia white marble, was shipped in 28 pieces.
 Originally intended to be only 10 ft tall, the sculpture was enlarged to 19 ft from head to foot considering it would look small within the extensive interior space.
 If Lincoln were depicted standing, he would be 28 ft tall.